jharrison12/AssessmentSystem/README.md

 <h3>Enrollment</h3>

 An intermediate model that represents a particular students enrollment in a class and semester.
-"Rubriccompleted" indicates that the students rubric has been completed.
 If the rubric needs to be edited after submission, you will need to disable rubric completed and resubmit the rubric.

 <h3>Rubrics</h3>

 The rubric model allows the user to create a rubric to be used for each course.
 The rubric model consists of rows where the user can edit the name of the row and add descriptive text for each row/column intersection.
 The user must enable the "Template" box to allow the rubric to be used in a course.
 The template box differentiate's the blank rubric from a student's completed rubric (both based on the same model).
-Rubric rows cannot be edited after creation except to add more rows.
+Rubric rows cannot be edited after creation; however, rows can be added to rubrics after rubric creation.

 <h3>RubricData</h3>